-Food Trucks are springing up around the country exponentially.
-With their growing numbers, there is a much greater need for culinary professionals to staff positions food truck owners are looking to fill.
-There are a lot of steps involved in getting hired in one of these rolling bistros.
+Food Trucks have been springing up around the country exponentially over the last 5 years.
+With their growing numbers, there is a much greater need for culinary professionals to fill many a food truck job that owners are looking to fill.
+There are typically a few steps in getting getting a food truck job.
 Writing a culinary resume is the first step in getting your foot in the door to be interviewed.
 Today we will cover the dos and don’ts of writing a resume for a culinary professional.

 If you worked the grill station or the sauté station, don’t just put.
 “Jane Doe Restaurant or Food Truck, July 8, 2009-August 12, 2010 Line cook, I worked the grill station.”
 What else did you do there?
 Any ordering?
 Did you check in orders?
 Did you help with inventory?
 Did you work any other parts of the line, even for brief stints?
 How many average covers did you do?
 What type of restaurant or food truck was it?
 The more information you put the more chance that the person or persons reading your resume will see you have more things you have actually done then just “working the grill”

 Use Quality Stationary

 This will make your resume stand out from the crowd.

 Run spell-check and then run it again and THEN run it by a competent friend, spell-check does not catch everything.
 Future employers won’t be impresed with a resumah with mispeled wurds.